yewstack/yew/website/docs/concepts/components/properties.md

 ## Memory/speed overhead of using Properties

 Internally properties are reference counted.
-This means that only a pointer to is passed down the component tree for props.
+This means that only a pointer is passed down the component tree for props.
 It saves us from the cost of having to clone the entire props, which might be expensive.

 ## Example